 To get this data, I added each company to my portfolio and used the same purchase date (February 1, 2016) and bought 100 shares of each.
 I looked up the historical price (search for the company using the main search bar, then click on ‘company’ and ‘historical prices’ on the right-hand menu) for that particular date so that I could see a full year of performance.
 You can absolutely skip this step and use the current date and price to track going forward; adding the historical data gives you instant results.

 There’s also a graph you can look at to track performance.
 It’s nothing special but does give you an idea of how your fake portfolio has done.
 Check off the S&P/TSX option so you can compare it to the market returns over the same time period.
 As you can see below, my portfolio has tracked the S&P/TSX Composited Index pretty closely but is currently lagging behind.
 That makes sense because almost all of the companies I chose are on the index.

 Train Your Emotions

-The best part about building a mock portfolio is that there is no reason you can’t go and do it right this second.
-Google Finance is free, and you won’t need to use any of your own money until you are ready, so even if you’re still struggling to pay down your debt and have no spare cash you can still participate.
-This way you’ll be even better prepared when you actually do have the money to invest, and it might even help to motivate you to save faster.
+The best part about building a mock portfolio is there is no reason you can’t do it right this second.
+Google Finance is free, and you don’t need any of your own money until you are ready.
+Even if you are focusing on debt repayment you can start practising.
+Then you’ll be better prepared when you actually do have the money to invest.
+It might even help to motivate you to save faster.

 What do you guys think?
 Do you find mock portfolios helpful when you’re just getting started with investing?